-Accordingly, Suntecli, Samwood, Mr. WS Lau, Mr. Fong and Mr. Leung will together be entitled to exercise and control approximately [REDACTED] of our entire issued share capital immediately upon completion of the [REDACTED] (without taking into account any Shares which may be allotted and issued pursuant to the exercise of the options that may be granted under the Share Option Scheme).
+Accordingly, Suntecli, Samwood, Mr. WS Lau, Mr. Fong and Mr. Leung will together be entitled to exercise and control approximately [REDACTED] of our entire issued share capital immediately upon completion of the [REDACTED] and the Capitalisation Issue (without taking into account any Shares which may be allotted and issued pursuant to the [REDACTED] or the exercise of the options that may be granted under the Share Option Scheme).